TurBoss/sam11/README.md

 If the LKS_ACC macro is not defined, it will revert to LKS_SHIFT_TICK

+There is an option in kw11.cpp, of LKS_COMPROMISE.
+When set to non-0 (and < 16384) this essentially offers a combined LKS_SHIFT_TICK and other options, allowing you to use a loop/step counter as the trigger to check whether it is time to send another interrupt.
+If 0, it is disabled

 ## Installation

 If you wish to use this as tested without defining a new board, you will need an Adafruit Grand Central M4, microSD card, and USB cable.